billwang1990/HybridWebView/README.md

 # HybridWebView

 Native object inject to javascript environment.
-You can call native method from UIWebView, and send the result back.
+You can call native method from UIWebView, and send the result back to web page.
 It also support async callback handler.

 ###Usage：